[Old newspaper cutout: New Tribune London, date illegible]

 Anyway – he’s afraid because I’m no longer a little girl.
 I get it.
 But life in London isn’t so bad (for the most part).
-There are other places in the world much worse off than us.
+There are other places much worse off.

 Gotta go, dad just told me to switch off the light.

 Today I went with dad to renew my homeschooling permit.
 I hate going to the City.
 After suffering through the crowds in the tube you finally get there and all you see are the police uniforms and the barking dogs.
-I much prefer the quietness of our neighbourhood.
+I prefer our neighbourhood, it’s a lot quieter.
 It went ok though, my dad knows people there.
 From the looks we got homeschooling is pretty rare.

 Dad is moody lately, he works too hard.
 Mom’s birthday is coming up, which doesn’t help.
 AND we had trouble sleeping yesterday because of all the helicopters.
 Who knows where they were going.
 Maggie also came to her window, we waved at each other from across the street.

 Today we went to visit Grandma at the retirement home.
 She looks even tinier than last time but that’s normal, she turns 94 this year!
-Dad says she’s healthy because she lived most of her life in the countryside.
+Dad says she’s strong because she lived most of her life in the countryside, away from the pollution.

 She was sitting by the window as usual and didn’t talk much.
-She always smiles at me but I’m not sure if she knows who I am.
+She always smiles at me but I’m not sure she remembers who I am.
 I like her eyes, they’re big and blue.
-I wish I had them, mine are sort of grey, like dad’s.
+Mine are sort of grey, like dad’s.